 Whilst the internet and social media are a great way to keep in touch with friends and family, its overuse or your exposure to unpleasant comments and even offensive material can negatively affect your mental wellbeing.

 A break from social media to give you space to reflect is good practice.
 It is really important that you try to occasionally have a ‘technology detox’ and step away from social media from time-to-time.
 It is a known fact that ‘validation’ is addictive.
 It is always nice when people say positive things – however, when someone ‘likes’ or indeed DOESN’T like a post it can lead to feelings of anxiety and even depression.
-The feeling for needing approval can be addictive and can take over your life.
 Having a balanced social life online and offline is key.
 Scrolling through the perfect world online can be exhausting.
-Constantly comparing ourselves to people online can have a negative effect on our self-esteem.
 It is human nature for people to only display the ‘best bits’ of their life to the online world.
 In reality, everyone has good days and bad days.

 There are many signs that you are addicted to social media, particularly via your mobile phone.
 Constantly refreshing the social media apps on your device can cause considerable anxiety if people are not ‘liking’ your posts and photographs.

 There are a number of ways you can limit your social media activity.
 Go back to trying to do things the ‘old-fashioned’ way.
 Don’t ‘chat’ to your friends online, meet up in person and have far more fun!
 Try removing social media apps from your phone and only connect via a computer to check your message – this will make social media far less accessible.